MaxPiLab/handson-iot-raspberrypi/doc/git_on_rpi.md

 # Git on Rsapberry Pi

-if you want to share your code between several computers, you’ll need a Git server.

-One of these tools is Git.
- However, if you want to share your code between several computers, you’ll need a Git server.
-That’s what we’ll build in this tutorial.

-## A Git server?
+## What is Git?

 Git is a free and open source distruibuted version control system.
 Git is great for managing versions of a project, whether you’re alone working on this project or not.
 This tool can be used on a single computer without any problem.
 The problems come when you want to share your code, either publicly or between two or more of your computers.
 In this case, you need a place to send your modifications, so they can be retrieved on the other computers.
 For this you need a **Git** server.

 With Git you can do following things:

 **1.** you can modify your code
 **2.** you can send your changes to the server
-**3.** on another computer, you or anybody else downloads the changes from the server **4.** new changes are made from this other computer **5.** these changes are sent to the server so that others can download them, and so on.
+**3.** on another computer, you or anybody else downloads the changes from the server
+**4.** new changes are made from this other computer
+**5.** these changes are sent to the server so that others can download them, and so on.
 **6.** A Git server is basically a computer connected to the Internet on which we can store Git repositories.
 Any computer can be used   for that and, here, we’ll use a Raspberry Pi, as it has the advantage of being a very low cost option, while giving good performance.

 ## Why create our own server?